 Ipratropium (Atrovent) nasal spray should be used with caution in patients with narrow-angle glaucoma, prostatic hyperplasia, or bladder neck obstruction due to anticholinergic properties of ipratropium.

-Patients using fluticasone furoate (Veramyst) should be monitored periodically for adverse effects on the nasal mucosa.
+Patients using any of the nasal corticosteroids should be monitored periodically for adverse effects on the nasal mucosa.
 Avoid use in patients with recent nasal ulcers, nasal surgery or nasal trauma.

 Drug Interactions